 10 Reasons to Explore Highway 128 in Sonoma County

-Winding its way from Sonoma County’s eastern border with Napa County to its northern border with Mendocino County, Highway 128 offers a delightful way to explore the beauty and bounty of Wine Country away from the usual hustle and bustle.
+Winding its way from Sonoma County’s eastern border, Highway 128 offers a delightful way to explore the beauty and bounty of Sonoma Wine Country away from the hustle and bustle.

-This unique stretch of highway varies from two-lane country roads on its eastern and northern ends, to a four-lane section where it becomes part of Highway 101, Sonoma County’s main north-south corridor.
-Here are 10 reasons to take this scenic drive.
+This unique stretch of highway varies from two-lane country roads to a four-lane thoroughfare, where it becomes part of coastal Highway 101.
+Here are some great reasons to take this scenic drive.

 Two red chairs with a small table and wine overlook vineyards and mountains

-Whether you want to pick up a picnic lunch, grab a luscious burger, or sit down to a casual but delicious farm-to-table gourmet feast, you can find it in this northeastern corner of Sonoma County.
-Here, Mother Nature is generous, and cooks and chefs typically use fresh local vegetables, fruits, meats, seafood, and other ingredients to create wonderful food.
+Whether you want to pick up a picnic lunch, grab a loaded burger, or sit down to casual and flavorful farm-to-table fare, you’ll find it in this bountiful area of Sonoma County.
+Here, Mother Nature is generous, and cooks and chefs use plenty of fresh local ingredients to create wonderful food you can enjoy in bucolic settings where the weather is mild year-round.

 3. Lord Snort